Coursework and Exams

 The breakdown of the course mark is as follows:

-The final exam will consist of 100 multiple choice questions covering the content of lectures, tutorial readings, and the textbook.
-The exam will take 2 hours.
+The final MCQ test will consist of 50 multiple choice questions covering the content of lectures, tutorial readings, and the textbook.
+The test will take 1 hour but you will have a 72 hour window to take it.

 |Item of Work||Date of Submission||Date of Return|